anshulkhandekar/Audio-Visualizer/README.md

 CSCE 120 Project (Building an audio visualizer and real-time audio editor in C++)

 ## Description
-This program decodes MP3 audio files into PCM data, performs FFT analysis using FFTW3, and outputs frequency magnitude data to a text file.
+This program decodes MP3 audio files into PCM data, performs FFT analysis using FFTW3, and provides real-time audio visualization and editing capabilities through a Qt-based GUI.

 (Milestone 1 Done) The program will: